 Breakfast cereals are a quick and easy way to start your day.
-But not all cereals have the same health benefits.
-Here are a few tips on choosing the best cereals the next time you are shopping for cereal.
+But not all cereals have the same nutritional benefits.
+Here are a few tips on choosing the best cereals the next time you are shopping.

 1. Choose whole grains

 Choose cereals where the first ingredient listed is a whole grain.
 Look for the word “whole” in front of the grain.
 For example, “whole grain whole wheat flour” and “whole oats”.